codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call cheese by itself?
-Provolone.
+Why can't a bicycle stand on its own?
+It's two-tired.

 ## Daily Trivia

-What does CPU stand for?
+What major programming language does Unreal Engine 4 use?
- 1. Central Processor Unit
+ 1. C++
- 2. Computer Personal Unit
+ 2. ECMAScript
- 3. Central Process Unit
+ 3. C#
- 4. Central Processing Unit
+ 4. Assembly

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  C++
 </details>